mattetti/fire-and-forget/README.md

 # Fire and Forget HTTP client

+You probably don't need this gem.
-Using this gem is probably a very bad idea in at least 98% of the cases I can think of.
-Think of a it as a HTTP client that doesn't care about the response and doesn't care about basically anything besides sending its payload to a server.
-An alternative name for this client is "scumbag-HTTP-client".
+Think of a it as a HTTP client that doesn't care about the response once it sent its request and doesn't care about basically anything besides sending its payload to a server and making sure the connection was established.

-So, unless you are really sure you want to use this lib, you're probably better off looking at the hundreds other Ruby HTTP libraries.
+So, unless you are really sure you want to use this lib, you're probably better off looking at the many other Ruby HTTP libraries out there.

 ## Installation